 ICAP is collaborating with the Ministry of Health and the U.S. Centers for Disease Control and Prevention (CDC) to offer PrEP at seven health facilities in Kinshasa and Lubumbashi—DRC’s two largest cities—through a CDC Global Technical Assistance award funded by the President’s Emergency Plan for AIDS Relief (PEPFAR).

-The initiative is focused on planning, designing, and implementing PrEP services for key populations in DRC, including sex workers, men who have sex with men (MSM), and transgender persons.
-Key populations are at an increased risk of contracting HIV.
+The initiative is focused on planning, designing, and implementing PrEP services for key populations in DRC, including sex workers, men who have sex with men (MSM), transgender persons, and people who inject drugs.
+Key populations are at an increased risk of contracting and spreading HIV.

 “I run risks every single day,” said one sex worker who is receiving PrEP at the Lubumbashi clinic.
 “Because PrEP is effective, it will give me extra protection against HIV, and allow me to do my job safely.”

 The introduction of PrEP is also empowering for health care workers who serve key populations.
 “I’m honored and proud to be one of the first health care workers to provide PrEP in the DRC,” said a health care worker at the Edith Cavell Clinic in Kinshasa.
 “It’s a good feeling because it shows that we are fighting HIV in all ways.
 We’re seeing clients adhere to their medication and tell others about it.
 The demand for PrEP has been increasing, and we see clients acting as PrEP ambassadors to their friends, families and sex partners.”